 The Health Benefits of a Digital Detox

 A digital detox can have significant positive impacts on your mental health and overall wellness.
-Studies have shown that we would all be much happier with regular breaks from our phones and computers.
+Studies have shown that we would all feel happier with regular breaks from our phones and computers.
 But don’t take our word for it.
 Here are five science-backed benefits to a digital detox:

 1. Improved Performance